Open Opportunities

 Contacts:

 IU Simon Comprehensive Cancer Center, Office of Community Outreach and Engagement is inviting collaborative proposals for implementing evidence-based cancer related programs within the community.
-Proposals should focus on the cancer burden in Indiana.
-The program should have an evaluation component and priority will be given to one of the major cancer burdens in Indiana including lung, breast, colon, pancreas, prostate and cervical.
-We are particularly interested in programs that can lower risk behaviors related to cancers which drive cancer incidence and morbidity.
-Of particular interest are community-led programs that will increase our reach or understanding of the underserved populations in Indiana.
-The project must be co-led by an CC faculty member and community advocate or partner.
+Proposals should address the cancer burden in Indiana.
+The program should include an evaluation component and priority will be given to projects targeting one of the major cancer burdens in Indiana, including lung, breast, colon, pancreas, prostate and cervical.
+We are particularly interested in initiatives that promote healthier behaviors linking to reducing cancer incidence and morbidity.
+Of particular interest are community-led programs that expand our reach and deepen our understanding of populations across Indiana.
+The project must be co-led by an Cancer Center faculty member and a community advocate or partner.

 The duration of this funding is one year, and the budget should not exceed $15,000.